panaverse/panaverse.github.io/README.md

 [Implement a ERC721 Market](https://ethereum.org/en/developers/tutorials/how-to-implement-an-erc721-market/)

-### Study Material for Super-Achievers: Blender 3D asset creation for the Metaverse
+### Study Material for Super-Achievers: Blender 3D asset creation for the Metaverse and Design Patterns Part 2

 Blender development is being funded by heavyweights in the real-time 3D (RT3D) space such as Apple, Unity, AMD, Intel, Meta, NVIDIA, AWS, Epic Games, Adobe, Microsoft, and Decentraland.
 It is expected to become the standard asset creation tool for metaverse.